Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 - Render `user-data`, `meta-data`, and optional `network-config` from YAML templates and parameters, create a `cidata` ISO, upload it to the datastore, attach it to the VM CD drive, boot the VM, and wait for cloud-init to complete.
 The VM is left powered on when Phase 3 finishes.

 **High-level steps:**
-1. Shut down the VM (unless `-NoRestart` is requested and accepted).
+1. Shut down the VM (unless `-NoRestart` is requested and accepted) if it is not already powered off.
 2. Create a local seed working directory and render `user-data`, `meta-data`, and (if present) `network-config` from the templates, replacing placeholders from `params`.
 For `user-data`, the script may inject a kit-specific `runcmd` block to:
    - Run `resize2fs` on specified non-root partitions.
    - Reinitialize and resize swap devices with careful UUID updates to `/etc/fstab`.